 I leave just enough time to do my morning routine, not a minute more.
 I'm no scientist, but I've definitely got the time thing down to an exact science.
 And normally breakfast is not involved in the equation.
 I've been obsessing over bulletproof coffee and doing intermittent fasting so no breakfast was happening.

-Case in point: Zach ate 1/2 of this batch of cookies at 10pm on a Saturday night.
-Post s’mores-making and cookout.
+Case in point: Zach ate ½ of this batch of oatmeal breakfast cookies at 10pm on a Saturday night.
+Post s'mores-making and cookout.
 Your boy has a stomach the size of Texas.

 BUT if you aren't a morning person and never leave enough time to make those dang eggs AND clean the pan then you may want to hide these breakfast cookies from your fam and save them for the mornings.